-Smoke is the essence of barbecue.
+Smoke is the soul of barbecue.
 It is what differentiates barbecue from other types of cooking.

-Originally all barbecue and grilling was done with logs of dried hardwood as the sole fuel source.
-Heat cooked the meat, and smoke from the wood and from dripping juices imparted a distinctive seductive scent that is the essence of barbecue.
-But it is difficult to control the heat and flavor when cooking with logs, so today, only a few expert pitmasters outfitted with special rigs cook with logs only.
+Originally all barbecue and grilling was done with logs of wood as the sole fuel source.
+Energy from the combustion cooked the meat, and smoke from the wood and from dripping juices imparted a distinctive seductive scent that is the essence of barbecue.
+But it is difficult to control energy and flavor when cooking with logs, so today, only a few expert pitmasters outfitted with special rigs cook with logs only.

 Cookers that get heat from logs, charcoal, gas, pellets, and electricity each produce noticeably different flavors because each fuel produces a unique combination of combustion byproducts.

-Combustion, as it applies to barbecue and grilling, is a sequence of chemical reactions between oxygen and another fuel that are ignited producing a change in the chemistry of both, creating heat, light, and smoke with its blend of particles, water vapor, and gases.
+Combustion, as it applies to barbecue and grilling, is a sequence of chemical reactions between oxygen and a fuel that is ignited producing a change in the chemistry of both, creating heat, light, and smoke with its blend of particles, water vapor, and gases.

 Hardwoods, deciduous trees which include fruit and nut woods, have compact cell structures, and they are the best woods for cooking.
 Softwoods, like pine, fir, spruce, redwood, hemlock, and cypress, are all evergreen, coniferous trees, and they have more air, more pungent sap, and they burn fast.
 They are not recommended for cooking.
 We’ll talk more about different wood types below.

 Fresh cut hardwood has a lot of water in it, up to 50% by weight, it produces a lot of steam and off flavors during combustion, and it takes up to 45% more energy than charcoal or gas to dry it out, so most wood for cooking is hardwood that has been air dried.